Trust Falls Are Lame: 7 Practical Tips for Building Team Relationships

 6. Don’t be afraid to joke around—or get vulnerable.

 As PMs, part of our job is to make sure meetings are productive and communication is efficient.
 But that doesn’t mean we can’t make things fun, too!
 Be yourself and don’t be afraid to lighten things up by injecting humor into a meeting or posting a funny GIF in Slack.
+Little things like that can help the project feel less stressful and help the team bond.

 That being said, work isn’t always laughs and GIFs.
 If you have concerns about a project that’s veered off-track or need team input on a stressful decision, don’t be afraid to be transparent about that with the team.
 While it's important in many cases to be the eye of the storm and stay calm, it can also sometimes be a good thing to be vulnerable and share your concerns.
 This can go a long way towards showing the rest of the team that you trust them and value their input.